spryker/spryker-docs/docs/fes/dev/launchpad-guides/launching-storefronts.md

 2. On the GitHub page that opens, authorize the Launchpad to act on behalf of your GitHub account.
   The account should have access to the repository with the VueStorefront application you want to deploy.

-This takes you back to the *Create a new Application* page.
+This takes you back to the *Create a new application* page.

 3. Select **Install GitHub organization**.

 4. On the GitHub page that opens, connect your GitHub organization and grant access to the repository with the VueStorefront application.

-This takes you back to the *Create a new Application* page.
+This takes you back to the *Create a new application* page.

 5. Select the **ORGANISATION** you've connected.